 What’s more this outrageous menu change isn’t just for tonight, it’s for ever.
 It’s steak pie on Fridays now!
 You’d quite rightly be cross at such peremptory high-handedness.

 Spread this imaginary scenario to television and it’s infuriating.
-Someone has decided that Only Connect, my favourite television quiz show, should be uprooted from Monday nights, where it’s happily sat with its best friend University Challenge for three years,
+Someone has decided that Only Connect, my favourite television quiz show, should be uprooted from Monday nights, where it’s happily sat with its best friend University Challenge for three years, to Friday nights.

 It seems someone has decided that OC is a better fit with QI and the two should now sit together like kids at junior school.